-Almeria was one of the great cities of Moorish Andalucía, rivalling Seville, but after the Christian Reconquest the Spanish rulers neglected the port, and a series of earthquakes during the 16th century ruined large parts of the city.
-Today, Almeria has great appeal as an essentially Spanish city with a distinctive North African flavour.
+Almeria was one of the great cities of Moorish Andalucia, rivaling Seville, but after the Christian Reconquest the Spanish rulers neglected the port, and a series of earthquakes during the 16th century ruined large parts of the city.
+Today, Almeria has great appeal as an essentially Spanish city with a distinctive North African flavor.
 Its most enduring monument is the renovated Moorish Alcazaba fortress.

 ---|---|

 Almeria airport is located about 10 Kilometers east of Almeria City Centre.
-Budget airlines fly from seven UK airports into Almeria Internatinal Airport.
+Budget airlines fly from seven UK airports into Almeria International Airport.

 The Alcazaba fortress, with its three walled enclosures dating back to 955, and the Christian Cathedral dating back to 1524 are both interesting places to visit.
 Visitors to the fortress have a great view of the Cathedral which lies in a quiet and peaceful location right at the heart of the old town.
 The Cathedral was designed more like a fortress than a church, with fortified towers and cannons, because of the need to defend it from pirate attacks.
 It contains numerous art treasures, including a tabernacle dating from the 18th century, designed by Ventura Rodriguez.
 The city also has a fascinating archaeological museum and unique cave dwellings in the hillside above the old gypsy quarter.